Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Splenomegaly is almost always secondary to other diseases, which are very many, as well as possible ways to classify them.
+Splenomegaly is almost always secondary to other diseases, of which there are many, as well as possible ways to classify them.

-Myeloproliferative and lymphoproliferative diseases, accumulation diseases (eg, Gaucher's disease) and connective tissue diseases are the most common causes of splenomegaly in temperate countries, while infectious diseases (eg malaria, kala-azar) prevail in the tropics.
+Myeloproliferative and lymphoproliferative diseases, storage diseases (eg, Gaucher disease), and connective tissue diseases are the most common causes of splenomegaly in temperate climates, whereas infectious diseases (eg, malaria, kala-azar) predominate in the tropics.

 Causes of splenomegaly

-The cause of pronounced splenomegaly ( spleen is palpated 8 cm below the costal arch) are usually the following diseases: chronic lymphocytic leukemia, non-Hodgkin's lymphoma, chronic myelogenous leukemia, true polycythemia, myelofibrosis with myeloid metaplasia, and hairy cell leukemia.
+The following diseases are usually the cause of pronounced splenomegaly ( the spleen is palpated 8 cm below the costal arch): chronic lymphocytic leukemia, non-Hodgkin's lymphoma, chronic myelogenous leukemia, true polycythemia, myelofibrosis with myeloid metaplasia, and hairy cell leukemia.

 - Cirrhosis.